Write an Abstract Page in APA Format Using Microsoft Word

 2. Select the Home tab.

-3. Choose your font type, for example, Times New Roman.
+3. Choose your font type, such as Times New Roman.

-4. Choose the font size appropriate to the font type, for example 12
+4. Select the appropriate font size, for example 12.

 5. Set the alignment to center.